JamieBeverley/Fiona/dev-container/notes.md

 25700/100000000 (0%), mem: 49.8671875000MB, swap: 0.0000000000MB,
 ```

-- the issue does not seem to occur when using a locally built/compiled GDAL (?).
+- the issue does not seem to occur when we don't use binary wheels from pypi:
   - in `Dockerfile` we build + install GDAL from source
   - then, on the container:
 ```
-pip install -e /fiona
-python /fiona/dev-container/memleak.py
+pip install --no-binary :all: fiona==1.10.1 python /fiona/dev-container/memleak.py
 ```
 and see: